mbalex99/newfamily-example/README.md

 # Angular2 Beta with Gulp, Typescript, and Express

-This uses SystemJS and a minimally configured gulpfile.
-This app uses HTML5 location paths.
+This uses SystemJS and a minimally configured gulpfile. **This app uses HTML5 location paths.
-This app isn't meant to overwhelm you with an intensely complex gulp build system.
+This app isn't meant to overwhelm you with an intensely complex gulp build system.**

+If you're submitting pull requests please keep in mind that we shouldn't add features.
+Most examples are complete overkill for Angular2 beginners and we should just keep to the base libraries involved.

 I tried to be as explicit as possible.
 I believe it to be organized well enough for you to create a more robust app.

 I have purposefully made this project as THIN on the gulp side as possible as not to overwhelm people.